Farnam-jhn/qurzcoder/README.md

 ### Dependencies :

 Requires "cryptography" Library
-install it using following command (in unix systems, idk how you can install python packages in windows, i last used it back in 2016) :
+install it using following command (in unix systems, idk how you can install python packages in windows, last time i used it was 2016) :
 `pip3 install cryptography`
 or :
 `pip3 install -r requirements.txt`